theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/huawei.md

 - *Spark*
 - *BigQuery*

-Spark does not support the data types used in pure mode.
-Special characters (e.g., ~) can be used in column names, when the option *Allow special characters in column name* is activated.<br>
+Spark does not support the data types used in pure mode, so other data types need to be used.
+Special characters (e.g. ~) can be used in column names, when the option *Allow special characters in column name* is activated.<br>

 ![huawei-destination-details3](/img/content/xu/huawei-destination-details3.png){:class="img-responsive"}